 Integration - API

-If you have a Pro hosting plan or higher, you can use the Volusion API to automatically sync newsletter subscribers from your store into your Constant Contact database.
+If you have a Business or Prime hosting plan, you can use the Volusion API to automatically sync newsletter subscribers from your store into your Constant Contact database.
 For more information, see Constant Contact Integration With Volusion API.

 Using a Constant Contact Signup Instead of the Volusion Newsletter Signup